Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-68-nadir.md

 "Hard not to.
 Cubs are cubs in pretty much any species, I reckon.
 Hard to miss when they’re playing."
 The Gaoian chef handed over a large metal bowl.
 "Here.
 Make yourself useful and mix the pancake batter, wouldya?"

 Uku obliged her.
 "Quite a shock.
-Back on the other world…"
+Back on the other world..."

 "Count yourself lucky they ain’t human.
 Your people, my people, we got all that nice healthy fur coverin’ our bits.
 Humans?
 I bet you can see every damn thing flopping and dangling around."